How and When to Dose Phytoplankton in a Reef Aquarium: Guidelines for Providing Nutrition to Corals

 2. Choose the right type of phytoplankton:

 There are different types of phytoplankton available on the market, and it is important to choose the one that is appropriate for your tank.
-Some species of phytoplankton may be more suitable for certain types of corals or filter feeders.
+There are some species of phytoplankton that have a higher trophic level to which certain species of coral or filter feeders are more appropriate.

 3. Mix the phytoplankton:

-Mix the appropriate amount of phytoplankton with aquarium water in a separate container.
-Make sure to mix the phytoplankton well to ensure an even distribution.
+Combine the desired quantity of phytoplankton with aquarium water in a separate receptacle.
+Mix the phytoplankton thoroughly to provide an evenly distributed mixture.

 4. Dose the phytoplankton:

-Add the mixture of phytoplankton and water to the aquarium.
-It is best to dose the phytoplankton in the evening, as this is when the corals and filter feeders are most active.
+Pouring the mix of phytoplankton and water into the aquarium.
+Phytoplankton is preferably dosed in the evening, as this is when the coral and filter feeder are most active.

 5. Observe the tank:

-After dosing the phytoplankton, observe the tank to ensure that the water quality is not negatively impacted.
+Observe the tank following dosage of the phytoplankton to check if water quality is affected negatively.
 If you notice any changes in the water quality, such as an increase in nutrient levels or a decrease in water clarity, adjust the dosage accordingly.

-It is important to note that dosing phytoplankton should be done in moderation and as part of a balanced feeding regimen.
-It is also important to regularly test the water quality to ensure that the nutrient levels are within appropriate ranges.
+It is also important to mention that phytoplankton dosing should be carried out with caution, as part of a balanced feeding plan.
+It is also a good practice to routinely monitor the water quality so that the nutrient levels are under safe levels.

-In Italy having quality Phytoplankton (reef international) buy directly from him.
+In Italy, it is possible to obtain high quality Phytoplankton (reef international) directly from him.
 But not being closer, I decided to start preparing it at home.
 It was a good experience, especially for my acquaintance.
 In recent years I have stopped but I keep the steps I followed in my notes and I would like to share them with you.

 Step 1:

-Start by purchasing an algae culture from a specialized store.
-Follow the instructions on the package for preparing the algae culture.
+Acquire an algae culture from a specialized shop at the beginning.
+Follow the instructions of the algae culture reagent box for preparing the algae culture.
 In general, you will need to add water and necessary nutrients to the algae culture and keep it in a well-lit place at an appropriate temperature.

 Tools needed: Algae culture, water, nutrients, container, light source.